To put it simply, Dr. Scott Engel researches people’s behavior.

 At the end of the study, an analysis of the data collected might reveal new insights that could better help the professionals at the eating disorders clinic and elsewhere relate to, inform and even treat patients.

-The research center has published several studies based on data collected before and after an eating disorder behavior episode that give scientific credibility to the commonly held belief that people engage in an episode when they feel bad in order to help them feel better.
+The research center has published several studies based on data collected before and after an eating disorder behavior episode.
+These give scientific credibility to the commonly held belief that people engage in an episode when they feel bad in order to help them feel better.
 The studies confirmed, among other things, that negative emotions or thoughts preceded the behaviors and were especially high right before the behavior.

 “And then what you see is that negative emotional state drop off considerably, very quickly after,” Dr. Engel said.